Rules of Engagement (ROE)

 A war zone is an area in game that VNGD has designated fully hostile.
 Firing first when you deem it beneficial to your survival is acceptable.

-• Ghost hollow
+• Ghost Hollow

-• Drug labs
+• Drug labs (EX: Jumptown)

 • Comm Arrays

-• Salvage yards
+• Salvage yards (Ex Brio’s Breaker Yard)

 • Prison

-• Pyro
+• Pyro System

 Bounties on Members